 Larger firms such as McKinsey & Company, BCG or Bain in some geographies offer both a one-hour coaching call and a one-hour online session to help with interview preparation.
 Some firms even consolidate the first and second round to one super-day of case interviews.

 First-round interviews are usually done by my more junior consultants to project manager level, having been with the firm between two and five years.
 Second round interviews are usually done by principals/ junior partners and partners, with the offer being extended by a senior partner, sometimes even the managing partner of a particular office.
 For smaller firms, depending on the availability, even first-round interviews are sometimes held by very senior people.

 Go check out how the office of the firm you are applying to is conducting the process and find out about peculiarities via their website, HR staff (which are always eager to help), current employees you can contact via Linkedin (remember to be polite and ask specific questions), as well as friends and colleagues who might have gone through the process already.

 Having a clear map of the process ahead, let’s start turning the odds in your favor!
 Once you know you have your map you can start engaging with the industry and the firms of your choice.
-In this post, I detail on how to best make a due diligence on potential consulting firms and start networking with the right people.
+In this post, we detail how to best perform a due diligence on potential consulting firms and start networking with the right people.

 How we can help you score a job in top-tier consulting

 We have specialized in placing people from all walks of life with different backgrounds into top consulting firms both as generalist hires as well as specialized hires and experts.
 As former McKinsey consultants and interview experts, we help you by

 - tailoring your resume and cover letter to meet consulting firms’ highest standards

 - showing you how to pass the different online assessments and tests for McKinsey, BCG, and Bain